-These Centers provide in total more than I million hours of computer access to be utilized by the Fund's non-profit partners for a wide variety of programs including job training, educational enrichment and open access.
-Funding for these activities is being provided by foundation, corporate, and governmental agencies and through user fees.
+These Centers provide in total more than 1 million hours of computer access to be utilized by the Fund's non-profit partners for a wide variety of programs including job training, educational enrichment and open access.
+Funding for these activities is being provided by foundation, corporate, and governmental agencies as well as through user fees.
 The Timothy Smith Fund is also an endowment fund and has pledged to provide the more than $7.5 million to $12.5 million in projected funds necessary to maintain these Centers' state-of-the-art status for the next twenty years.

 It is projected that all of these Centers will have their technology equipment replaced every three to five years.
 Mr. Smith was a well known merchant whose store was located in Dudley Square.
 He was a member of the board of managers of the City Missionary Society, a vice-president of the Roxbury Latin School and a senior deacon of the Eliot Congregational Church of Roxbury.
 He and his wife of 58 years passed away on the same day in 1918 (March 31) at the age of 83 and 80 respectively at their home on Roxbury's Elm Hill Street.

 The Timothy Smith Network (TSN) is a member organization established to build the capacity of Greater Roxbury’s Timothy Smith Centers.
-The mission of the TSN is to increase the capacity of the Greater Roxbury community of Boston to effectively use and access technology by providing technology-related services, educational programs and resources as well as strengthening and supporting the individual TSCs.
-As of 2013 there are 27 active Timothy Smith Centers.
+The mission of the TSN is to increase the capacity of the Greater Roxbury community of Boston to effectively use and access technology by providing technology-related services, educational programs and resources as well as strengthening and supporting the individual Timothy Smith Centers.
+As of 2015 there are 29 active Timothy Smith Centers.
 Timothy Smith Centers provide comprehensive community-based technology education services to children, adults, families, adults, and senior citizens.

 The Timothy Smith Network, in partnership with various community organizations, provides comprehensive technology education services to residents of the greater Roxbury community.
 People of all ages have access to state of the art computer technology and to programs as rich in diversity as the neighborhood the network serves.
 These programs build the capacity of the people of Roxbury as they acquire the knowledge and skills critical to success in our increasingly technology-driven world.